Requirements for LDA/Stormwater Permit were updated on 9/13/21. Please see more information below under LDA 2.0.

 - Address potential off-lot impacts from retaining walls and fill;

 - Provide as-built documentation for site grading and trees (not required for ‘Streamlined Method’ projects); and,

-- Meet the conditions for adding impervious surfaces after Certification of Occupancy or project completion.
+- Meet the conditions for adding impervious surfaces after Certificate of Occupancy or project completion.

 If you have Resource Protection Area (RPA) on your lot, please refer to section 4 of the Stormwater Manual and view the RPA page for resources and templates.

 Applicants may also choose an Alternative Compliance Option to these new standard requirements that will be more feasible and effective in most cases and less onerous for the homeowner responsible for maintaining stormwater management facilities.
 This option will also offer standardized plan templates to shorten the time for plan review and approval and avoid complicated engineering and detention system design.

 Refer to Section 2.92 of the Stormwater Manual.

 3. Streamlined LDA/SWM 2.0 Permit for Moderate-Scale Single-Family Projects

 General VPDES Permit for Discharges (for projects with land disturbance of 1 acre or more)